 - Engineering and Science Technology

-- Associate Studies
+- · Applied General and Technical Studies

 - Public Service Technology

-- Business Technology
+- · Business and Information Technology

 These programs lead to the Associate in Applied Science, Associate in Applied Business (carrying a designation of the specific program), and Associate of Technical Study.
-In addition, a program in liberal arts leading to the Associate of

-Arts is offered in the Associate Studies Department.
+In addition, programs in liberal arts leading to the Associate of Arts and Associate of Science is offered in the Department of Applied General and Technical Studies.